cjcenizal/complex-view/README.md

 Architecting an Angular app can be tricky, especially as it grows in complexity.
 How do you break it up and keep code modular?

-I’m not a sports guy, but I know beer pong and Calvinball, so I made an app for managing my fantasy teams for these two classic sports.
+I’m not a sports guy, but I know beer pong and [Calvinball](http://4.bp.blogspot.com/_zRSvuGbL2L0/TE0I0GlkcTI/AAAAAAAAAg4/kpmU0AfcOAA/s1600/Calvinball%2B5-27-90.jpg), so to illustrate some solutions to this problem, I made an app for managing my fantasy teams for these two classic sports.
 See it in action at http://cjcenizal.github.io/complex-view.

 **Gotta stay focused!**

-There’s a lot of cool services in this app that support the app’s functionality, but I’m going to gloss over them and stay focused on how the main view is broken up into pieces and organized.
+There’s a lot of services in this app that support the app’s functionality, but I’m going to gloss over them and stay focused on how the main view is broken up into pieces and organized.

-#### Folder structure
+#### Scaleble folder structure

-Inspired by [Broman by Carey Hinoki](https://github.com/chemoish/broman), but more focused on organizing by views, directives, and types of services (enums, mixins, models, etc).
+Inspired by [Broman by Carey Hinoki](https://github.com/chemoish/broman), but the organizing principle reolves around views, directives, and different uses of services (as enums, mixins, models, etc).

 ```
 ├── app.coffee